rdugue/python-scripting/README.md

 # python-scripting
-A colof my random python scripts in one place
+A colection of my random python scripts in one place